 His complaint alleges that CBP seizes hundreds of vehicles owned by American citizens each year and refuses to hold prompt post-seizure hearings at which the owners can challenge the seizure.
 The class action suit seeks declaratory and injunctive relief requiring CBP to hold prompt post-seizure hearings, as well as compensation for Mr. Serrano.
 In October 2017, CBP returned Mr. Serrano’s truck without subjecting it to a forfeiture action.
 On December 13, 2017, Defendants moved to dismiss the suit.
 The parties completed briefing on January 19, 2018.

-On July 23, 2018, a Magistrate Judge issued a Report and Recommendation in which he advised granting Defendants’ motions to dismiss.
-As of August 2018, the motions remain pending.
+On July 23, 2018, the magistrate judge issued a Report and Recommendation in which he advised granting Defendants’ motions to dismiss.

 - Defendants’ (USA, CBP, Kevin McAleenan) Motion to Dismiss

 - Defendants’ Opposition to Motion for Class Certification

 - Plaintiff’s Opposition to Defendants’ (USA, CBP, and Kevin McAleenan) Motion to Dismiss

 - Plaintiff’s Opposition to Defendant Juan Espinoza’s Motion to Dismiss

 - Plaintiff’s Reply to Defendants’ Opposition to Motion for Class Certification

 - Defendant Juan Espinoza’s Reply in Support of Motion to Dismiss